LeorYom/Design-VI/README.md

 2. Steak
 3. Pizza
 ## Things I like to do
-- Play Sports
+- Play sports
-- Meet New People
+- Meet new people
-- Play Piano
+- Play piano
 ## Java code
 `	import java.util.Scanner;`